Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Fluorescent Bulbs: If you use VHO or fluorescent light bulbs, you will want to change them every six months at the least.
 As these kinds of light bulbs get older and degrade, the wavelength of light that they give off changes.
 These changes in light wavelengths are often a big cause of algae growth.

 • Skimmer/Filter: Look over your protein skimmer and your filter at least once per week.
-An effective and well-functioning filter and protein skimmer can make a big difference in terms of keeping algae at bay.
-Also, the filter removes fish waste from the water, fish waste which produces ammonia—ammonia which causes algae to grow.
+An effective and well-functioning filter and protein skimmer can make a big difference in keeping algae at bay.
+Also, the filter removes fish waste from the water, fish waste which produces ammoniaโ€”ammonia which causes algae to grow.

 • Water Tests: You should perform weekly tests on the water in your aquarium for things like ammonia and nitrite.
 Algae grow really well when there is a lot of ammonia and nitrite in the water.
 Testing for these substances will help you determine the problem and will help you find the right solution.

 • Remove Dead: Always make sure to remove any dead fish, plants, or other dead creatures from the water.
-They give off ammonia which algae love feeding on.
+They give off ammonia, which algae love feeding on.

-turtle divider AHFinal Thoughts
+turtle divider AH

-Cleaning algae off decorations is definitely not very hard, but making sure that it does not grow in the first place can be a little tricky.
+Cleaning algae off decorations is not very hard, but ensuring it does not grow in the first place can be tricky.
+It doesnโ€™t take long for the algae to take over!
+Maintaining a clean tank is crucial for the health of your marine life and their environment.
 However, if you follow the steps and tips outlined above, you should be able to deal with algae growth with no problem.

 Feature Image Credit: Greenpro, Amazon